-The University of Alabama’s Moundville Archaeological Park is one of the nation’s premier heritage sites.
+The University of Alabama’s Moundville Archaeological Park is one of the nation’s premier Native American heritage sites.
 Called “The Big Apple of the 14th Century” by National Geographic, Moundville Archaeological Park was once the site of a powerful prehistoric community that, at its peak, was America’s largest city north of Mexico.

 Today, the panoramic landscape provides stunning views of these ancient monuments while the park’s museum displays many of the beautiful treasures that have been unearthed at the site including the famous stone Rattlesnake Disk.